ErikaDva/web-dev-projects/TeaCozy/README.md

 ### Goals:

-- Build a website on your own machine (off-platform)
+- Build a website on my own machine (off-platform)
 - Utilise basic HTML and CSS with minimal guidance
-- Implement CSS Flexbox to desing flexible and responsive website
+- Implement CSS Flexbox to design a flexible and responsive website
-- Deploy the fictional website on GitHub pages as part of the portfolio projects
+- Deploy this fictional website on GitHub pages as one of my portfolio projects

 ## Built with